koenige/modules-media/help/Privacy for Embedded Content.md

 # Privacy for Embedded Content

-Embedded content from a third party server

-# Data protection for embedded content

 Embedded content from third-party servers, e.g. videos, is not displayed directly to the visitor to the website.
 Instead, consent is asked as to whether this content should be displayed directly on the website.